WarrenGames/POVRay-objects1/README.md

 objects to avoid collisions with any other previous declarations in a scene.

+Browse my web site for more contents about drm free graphisms and POVRay ressources (like stills with POVRay source code).

 ![The pneumatic boat in a demo scene](/includeFiles/pneumaticBoat/pneumaticBoatImage.png)
 ![The well object](/includeFiles/well/rusticWell.png)
 ![The crate object in a demo scene](/includeFiles/spaceCrate1/spaceCrate.png)